Aspergillus Testing for Cannabis: Explained

 California currently tests for 4 aspergillus species, which must not be detected in 1 gram of product.
 These species are:

-Aspergillus Fumigatus – This species infects humans more often than any other species.
+This species infects humans more often than any other species.
 People who handle or are exposed to Aspergillus Fumigatus often develop a hypersensitivity to it, which can lead to severe allergic reactions.
 It is usually found on decomposing organic material, and can grow in environments from 20 degrees Celsius to 55 degrees Celsius.

-Aspergillus Flavus – This infects humans the second most out of all species.
+This infects humans the second most out of all species.
 It is known to create the carcinogenic mycotoxin, aflatoxin.
 Aflatoxin is not constantly being produced, but can be triggered by factors such as stress.

-Aspergillus Niger – The most common species, Aspergillus Niger infects humans the third most often out of all species.
+The most common species, Aspergillus Niger infects humans the third most often out of all species.
 It is capable of creating a fungal ball in the lungs after a small amount of growth.
 Health effects can include hearing problems / hearing loss.

-Aspergillus Terreus is less commonly encountered as a pathogen, however it can be the most deadly.
+Is less commonly encountered as a pathogen, however it can be the most deadly.
 It is most commonly found in soil, but can grow on decomposing plant material.
 A. Terreus infection causes 100% mortality in people who acquire invasive aspergillosis.
 In comparison to 20 other species, A. Terreus infection is associated with the poorest prognosis, and has been named the leading cause of death in Leukemia and Stem Cell Transplantation patients.
 It has almost complete resistance to Amphotericin B, the most common drug used for serious fungal infections.

-How dangerous is it really?
+How dangerous is cannabis aspergillus detection?

 Symptoms of exposure to Aspergillus can induce allergic reactions, including asthma attacks, and infection.
 People with weakened immune systems are susceptible to infection of the lungs primarily, and Aspergillus infections are categorized in the group of diseases called Aspergillosis.